 Today I am sharing my Best Ever, Super Easy, Spicy Turkey Chili Recipe!

-The weather has been really wishy-washy here in Southern California, and we have had many super chilly days which make for perfect days of hot soups and hearty chilis.
+The weather has been really wishy-washy here in Southern California.
+We have had many super chilly days which make for perfect days of hot soups and hearty chilis.

 Here is my turkey chili recipe, which I kind of love.
 It has so many wonderful spices and plenty of room for creative culinary thinking, you know to add a bit of this and that just to see what happens.

-This quick and spicy chili is a perfect dish to cook in double batches and freeze.
+This quick and spicy turkey chili recipe is a perfect dish to cook in double batches and freeze.
 I like to add butternut squash from time to time for a little more interest, but this recipe is rock solid on its own.
-I encourage to try the ancho chili powder as it adds a terrific smokey flavor to the chili.
+I encourage to try the ancho chili powder as it adds a terrific smoky flavor to the chili.

 Affiliate links are present.